 Last week we made reference to phenomena occuring in various quarters and described in the daily press, giving accounts of a few.
-Since then, reports are current of demonstrations near Philadelphia, of more power and greater extent than any previously noted, and of such an extraordinary nature that all stances, in the interest of truth and a right view of the leading papers of that city devote much of their space to a recital of the unusual events, with sensalionally worded headings that must attract the attention and arouse the thought of the most materialistfcally inclined.
+Since then, reports are current of demonstrations near Philadelphia, of more power and greater extent than any previously noted, and of such an extraordinary nature that all the leading papers of that city devote much of their space to a recital of the unusual events, with sensalionally worded headings that must attract the attention and arouse the thought of the most materialistfcally inclined.